Explore trending tools

 Jira Service Management

-However, many teams find JSM's complexity overwhelming, especially for cross-departmental coordination—which is where solutions like Siit come in to bridge the gaps.
+However, many teams find JSM's complexity overwhelming, especially for cross-departmental coordination, which is where an AI Service Desk like Siit fills the gap.

 What Is Jira Service Management?